bdlm/errors/README.md

 	Unwrap() Error
 }

-// Caller holds runtime.Caller data.
-type Caller interface {
+// Caller defines an interface to runtime caller results. type Caller interface {
 	// File returns the file in which the call occurred.
 	File() string